 Choose the default basemap

 In Collector, mobile workers can change the basemap.
 Your job as the map author is to provide the basemap the mobile workers need for most of their work.
-It is also the basemap that is taken offline with your map, and only offline basemaps are available to mobile workers working offline.
+It is also the basemap that is taken offline with your map by default, and only offline basemaps are available to mobile workers working offline.
 See Choose basemap in ArcGIS Online or Choose basemap in ArcGIS Enterprise.

 You might have data that mobile workers don't need to edit but that they do want to see in the map.
 For example, if creating proposed bike routes, having existing bike routes in the map helps the mobile workers place their proposed routes.